garrettcorn/gatsby-starter-netlify-cms/src/pages/blog/2020-05-08-contact-page-serverless-function.md

 }
 ```

-Above is my implementation of a function to get the variables needed to send Telegram messages.
-I am using `log.Panic(err)` because if we are unable to get the `TELEGRAMCHATID` and convert it the program will be unable to send telegram messages, thus it is a panic worthy error.
+Above is my implementation of a function to get the environment variables needed to send Telegram messages.
+If for some reason the program can not parse the environment variables, `log.Panic(err)` is called because the program will be unable to send messages without it.
+Thus, it is a panic worthy error.

 ## Composing a Message to Send

-So, there are two ways to get data to our API Endpoint.
-URL encoded query strings and form data, conveniently the "net/http" package in go provides the `FormValue()` function that will use either.
+There are two ways to get data to the API Endpoint - URL encoded query strings and form data.
+Conveniently, the `net/http` package in go provides the `FormValue()` function that will get either type of data input.

 > URL encoded queries look like `https://some.url/api/endpoint?color=blue` where the variable `color` is set to `blue`